trickert76/evcc-raspi-images/README.md

 ### Wireless Setup

-If a wired setup is not possible this image also includes a wireless setup process.
+If a wired setup is not possible this image also includes a wireless onboarding process.
-The device will create a WiFi setup hotspot **only if no internet connection is detected after 30 seconds of boot**.
+The device will create a WiFi setup hotspot **if no internet connection is detected after 30 seconds of boot**.

-1. Power your device with ethernet connected
+1. Power your device
 2. Connect to `evcc-setup` network from your phone or laptop
 3. Select your WiFi network and enter the password
 4. Connect back to your home network
 5. Continue with step 4 from [Getting Started](#getting-started)

 **Note**: WiFi setup is a one-time process.
 To reconfigure WiFi at a new location, simply reboot the device and `evcc-setup` will appear again.

+For ethernet-only boards like the Radxa and NanoPi, you can use WiFi USB dongles.
+The following adapters have been tested successfully:

+- EDUP EP-B8508GS
+- _add your's here ..._

 ## Contributing